 The 16th Century Dhayah Fort in the area of Rams was mostly destroyed during the British operation of the Battle of Ras Al Khaimah of 1809 and remains a symbol of independence and a window into the old United Arab Emirates.
 I also welcomed the dawn of a new day from atop the crumbling ruins of ‘Sheba’s Palace’, which is said to be the oldest palace in the UAE.

-Both sites are free to enter and lack any definitive infrastructure, especially ‘Sheba’s Palace’ whose climb up is so untouched it feels as if you are the first to find it.
+Both sites are free to enter and lack any definitive infrastructure, especially ‘Sheba’s Palace’ whose climb up feels as if you’ve just stumbled upon it.

 Ras Al Khaimah’s Coastline Adrenalin